aragonzkresearch/nouns-anonymous-voting/docs/VoteGeneration.md

 - `contract_addr`

 If the `tally_proof` is correct, the $SC$ then sets the tally fields with the provided voting result, which can be then be publicly queried by other smart contracts.
+### Implementation details
+We instantiate our construction working on the Babyjubjub EC that is SNARK friendly for SNARKs that over over the BN254 bilinear group and with the EdDSA signature scheme (with step $9$ in the Noir voter circuit added to guarantee the unique signature property).

 ## Future work: Achieving full privacy against the server
 The idea is simple.